-The legal formalities to make a valid will require the will-maker to sign their will in the presence of at least two people, acting as formal witnesses to the event.
+The legal formalities to make a valid will require the will-maker to sign their will in the presence of at least two witnesses.
 Executing a will in front of witnesses fulfils a protective function.
 An unsigned will is not legally valid.

 Witness a will – key points: